 - services provided by or for the SNB;

 - the operation of websites, applications and similar electronic offerings;

 - activities similar to the processing mentioned above.

 The SNB also collects and processes personal data that it receives from third parties rather than from you directly.
 This may apply in the above-mentioned situations and to the resulting categories of personal data, for example if your employer or other third parties disclose your personal data to the SNB as a contact person or in connection with the initiation or performance of a contract.
 This also applies in cases where your personal data are disclosed to the SNB by a third party rather than by you for the purpose of registering to participate in a conference or event or take a training course.
 The SNB also processes personal data it receives from third parties in connection with the fulfilment of its statutory mandate and tasks and associated statutory provisions (e.g. combating money laundering).

-The SNB may also collect the following categories of personal data, which in certain cases it collects from third parties in Switzerland or abroad rather than from you directly:
+The SNB may also collect the following categories of personal data, which it collects from you or, in certain cases, from third parties in Switzerland or abroad rather than from you directly:

 - personal data from publicly available sources (registers such as debt collection registers and commercial registers, land registers, the media, the internet) as well as personal data available from public authorities or other third parties (e.g. credit reports, credit information, etc.);

 - personal data in connection with judicial, administrative or other official proceedings or in connection with a report of regulation violations;